alamorre/weasyprint-prototype/readme.md

 This is an example repo to get weasypring working with a Chainguard image to convert HTML to PDFs.

+## Setting expectations

+It's important to note Weasyprint is commonly slower than its EOL alternative, wkhtmltopdf.
+Please take this into consideration when exploring this alternative.

 ### Getting started